West Virginia State Folk Festival

 Wood Judy Hogsett

-This year there are some 22 Belles, who were selected by their county, usually through the CEOS (Community Education Outreach Service).
-The Belle must be at least 70 years of age and a resident of West Virginia.
-She sends a picture of herself and a biography-telling us the jobs she has had through the years, the organizations she has been a part of, and her special talents and hobbies or interests.
+In 2025, we were glad to welcome some 21 Belles, who were selected by their county, usually through the CEOS (Community Education Outreach Service) and who are at least 70 years of age and a resident of West Virginia.
+Each Belle sends a picture of herself and a biography—telling us the jobs she has had through the years, the organizations she has been or is currently a part of, and her special talents and hobbies or interests.
+It is easy to understand why each lady was chosen and why she should be an honored guest of the West Virginia State Folk Festival.
+Also, in the past few years, the Belles have sent in their favorite recipe, which is compiled and placed with previous Belles’ recipes in a cookbook.
+These cookbooks may be purchased in the Country Store—you must purchase one, as these ladies have some delicious dishes for you to try!

+The Belles will stand out in a crowd---wearing period dress and displaying the name of her county on a sash.
+There is no doubt that each LADY is proud to represent her county.
 On Saturday, the parade will begin at 11:00 a.m., where those who attend, will see these lovely ladies strolling down Main Street, as each has her name and county announced.
-So do not miss seeing the Belles in the parade!
+So don't miss seeing the Belles!

 Who: Each county may select one 'belle' who: